wavesjs/waves-lfo/examples/README.md

 npm run watch
 ```

-some of the example require to load ressources, a simple http-server should then be use (for example [that](https://www.npmjs.com/package/http-server)).
+Some of the example require to load ressources, a simple http-server should then be use (for example [that](https://www.npmjs.com/package/http-server)).